gutofoletto/gutofoletto/readme.md

 ## Experience

+- Nov 2020 ⟶ Present | **Front-end Engineer**; Loadsmart; Chicago , IL (Remote).

-- Apr 2018 ⟶ present | **Web Developer**; Codeminer 42; Santa Maria, RS.
+- Apr 2018 ⟶ Nov 2020 | **Web Developer**; Codeminer 42; Santa Maria, RS.
-  > *I am working as a Web Developer for Brazilian and Worldwide customers.
-I worked on projects for Riot, Omnitrade and *
+  > *I worked as Software Engineer for Brazilian and Worldwide customers.
+At Codeminer42 we had high quality standards for code and we enforced the implementation of automated tests (both unit and integrations testes) in order to guarantee that.
+I had the opportunity to work for clients like Riot, iFood, GoDaddy and work with technologies like JavaScript (ES6+), React, Redux, Vue, Vuex, Jest, Cypress.*

 - Jul 2017 ⟶ Apr 2018 | **Front-end Developer**; Beagle Ship Ltd; Santa Maria, RS.
   > *I was responsible for supervising web designers and coding the front-end layer of digital products (websites and web applications).
 I also worked with python/django on back-end tasks when required.*